 Jason started with ATS in October 2010 as the prep shop foreman running the unmanned trucks department.
 He eventually moved into the service shop foreman position and then the trailer shop service leader role.
 He is currently the shop manager at ATS, a position he has held for just over four years.

 The freezing temperatures don’t just mean you have to drive differently.
-It also means you have to take extra precautions with your equipment to ensure it’s running optimally.
+These frigid temperatures also mean you have to take extra precautions with your equipment to ensure it runs optimally.
 If you aren’t careful and you don’t take the proper measures, you may end up with fuel gelling problems.

+At Anderson Trucking Service (ATS), we're not just in the business of hauling freight; we're also committed to educating drivers so they can find success.
 In this article, we’ll help you understand what causes fuel gelling and how you can prevent it with a little extra preparation.
+We'll break it down into the following sections:

 Cold Filter Plugging Point: The temperature at which the engine fuel supply filters become plugged with wax particles.